Definition: General term to cover forms of transport such as train, taxi, bus, coach and plane.

 Service descriptions mentioning the term

-run by Cardiff Institute for the Blind.
+run by Sight Life.
 It contains the latest aids, gadgets and information for vi

 people, and all the equipment is sold at concessionary prices.
 Staff and volunteers are always on hand to advise and assist, but you are also welcome just to browse around.
 Transport